 Making decisions about future pathways

-At the very beginning of a student's journey to university there should be a considered research and decision-making process.
-Our university counsellor plays an important role in guiding them through this and signposting the important factors they should consider when making their decision.
+At the very beginning of a student's journey to university there should be a considered research and decision making process.
+Mr. Curran will take the duty to guide them through this and signpost the critical factors they should consider when making their decision.
 For example, does the student have a firm understanding of how their degree of choice is taught at their potential university destination, what they will learn and how the style of teaching differs from a university elsewhere?

-Often university ranking plays a leading role in the decision-making process for students.
+Often university ranking plays a leading role in the decision making process for students.
 In reality, there will be a number of criteria which shape the university experience.
-Our counsellor encourages students to be aware of the diversity of choice available to them.
-They also help students to understand the locations of their potential universities and what it would be like to live and study there, helping them to choose a location based on knowledge rather than assumption.
+Mr. Curran encourages students to be aware of the diversity of choice available to them.
+He also helps students to understand the locations of their potential universities and what it would be like to live and study there, helping them to choose a location based on knowledge rather than assumption.

 Understanding the application system

 It is not uncommon for our students to apply to a selection of universities in numerous countries.
-Popular destinations include anywhere from the UK and America, to Australia and Europe.
-This ideally gives students a number of options when it comes to choosing their university destination, but it also requires them to navigate a variety of application systems for which the requirements and structure may vary significantly between countries.
+Popular destinations include anywhere from the UK and America, to Australia, … This ideally gives students a number of options when it comes to choosing their university destination, but it also requires them to navigate a variety of application systems for which the requirements and structure may vary significantly between countries.

 As well as providing a new challenge to students, the application process is often unfamiliar to families too.
-The university counsellor plays a key part in guiding students and parents through this.
-They have experience and knowledge of international application processes and are equipped to steer students through this system, ensuring that they are prepared rather than overwhelmed by the challenge.
+Mr. Curran will take the duty to guide students and parents through this.
+Our university counsellor has experience and knowledge of international application processes and is equipped to steer students through this system, ensuring that they are prepared rather than overwhelmed by the challenge.

 Preparing to impress

 We recognise that our students have big ambitions and as a result are often tasked with numerous challenges to focus on simultaneously.
 In year 13 particularly, students will juggle a variety of demands.
-In term 1, students will start their A-level courses, building on their AS content and exams from year 12.
-Some will also finalise their Extended Project Qualification (EPQ), if they did not already do that in year 12.
+In term 1, students need to study new material in every subject while also preparing for their mock exams and continuing to undertake leadership roles within the student community and sporting activities.
 This is also when the majority of university applications take place, many of which are very time consuming - a typical application to a US university takes 15-20 hours, for example.

 The combination of workload and applying to university is the most demanding task students will have faced in the academic journey to date.
 Paying close attention to student wellbeing and their handling of these commitments is a top priority during this process.
-Our university counsellor takes a holistic view of everything students are juggling and helps them to understand and prepare in advance for what the demands of university applications are, where these fall in the school year so they can time manage effectively, and the support available to them if they are struggling.
+Mr. Curran takes a holistic view of everything students are juggling and helps them to understand and prepare in advance for what the demands of university applications are, where these fall in the school year so they can manage their time effectively and make supports available to them if they are struggling.